mozilla/webxr-polyfill/README.md

 # WebXR polyfill with examples

-This repository holds example applications that use a proposed API for building AR and VR applications in web browsers.
+This repository holds a polyfill and example applications for a proposed API for building AR and VR applications in web browsers.

 You can find the proposed API description in the [webxr-api repository](https://github.com/mozilla/webxr-api).